csesoc/webfriends-python/README.md

 #webfriends-python
 ------------
-Track your friends in UNSE cse labs over the web
+Track your friends in UNSW cse labs over the web

 ##Instructions: